JZenk/developer-resources/workflow/github.md

 + [Git tips from the trenches](https://ochronus.com/git-tips-from-the-trenches/)
 + **[On undoing, fixing, or removing commits in git](http://sethrobertson.github.io/GitFixUm/fixup.html)** This resource I come back to often.

+## One Off Commands

+This is a list of commands I keep looking up.

++ Show the URL for the repository `git remote show origin`

 Go back: [developer-resources](../README.md)